 Before infertility testing, your doctor or clinic works to understand your sexual habits and may make recommendations to improve your chances of getting pregnant.
 In some infertile couples, no specific cause is found (unexplained infertility).

 Infertility evaluation can be expensive, and sometimes involves uncomfortable procedures.
-Many medical plans may not reimburse the cost of fertility treatment.
+Some medical plans may not cover the cost of fertility treatment.
 Finally, there's no guarantee — even after all the testing and counseling — that you'll get pregnant.

 Tests for men

 Male fertility requires that the testicles produce enough healthy sperm, and that the sperm is ejaculated effectively into the vagina and travels to the egg.
 Tests for male infertility attempt to determine whether any of these processes are impaired.

 You may have a general physical exam, including examination of your genitals.
 Specific fertility tests may include:

 - Semen analysis.
 Your doctor may ask for one or more semen specimens.
 Semen is generally obtained by masturbating or by interrupting intercourse and ejaculating your semen into a clean container.
 A lab analyzes your semen specimen.
 In some cases, urine may be tested for the presence of sperm.